-- A completed Application for Review of Research Involving Human Subjects (see Appendix A).
-The application includes a question that asks investigators to assess whether or not their project puts participants at minimal risk (see definitions above). - A brief description of the project.
-The description should follow the outline specified in Appendix B. - Copies of any materials to be used, including interview protocols, survey instruments, and any text used in the recruitment of participants. - A copy of the informed consent form (see detailed description below and Appendix C as a template) or a request for a waiver of informed consent documentation or waiver of traditional informed consent.
+- A completed Application for Review of Research Involving Human Subjects, called the HSRB Application on the HSRB website.
+The application includes a question that asks investigators to assess whether or not their project puts participants at minimal risk (see definitions above) and includes a brief description of the project. - Copies of any materials to be used, including interview protocols, survey instruments, and any text used in the recruitment of participants. - A copy of the informed consent form (see detailed description below and the sample informed consent document in the Appendix as a template) or a request for a waiver of informed consent documentation or waiver of traditional informed consent.